-Days 1-2 Fly to Kathmandu.
+Days 1-3 Fly to Kathmandu.
 Transfer to hotel in Bhaktapur.
-Days 3-5 Circular trek from Bhaktapur via Namo Buddha Ridge, Balthalli Village and Panauti Bazaar.
-Day 6 Fly from Kathmandu to Gonggar in Tibet.
+Sightseeing.
+Days 4-6 Circular trek from Bhaktapur.
+Day 7 Fly from Kathmandu to Gonggar in Tibet.
 Drive to Lhasa.
-Day 7 Sightseeing in Lhasa including visits to the Potala Palace, Barkhor Market and Sera Monastery.
-Days 8-9 Visit Drak Yerpa and Ganden.
+Day 8 Sightseeing in Lhasa including visits to the Potala Palace, Barkhor Market and Sera Monastery.
+Days 9-10 Visit Drak Yerpa and Ganden.
 Return to Lhasa.
 Day at leisure.
-Days 10-11 Fly to Ali.
+Days 11-12 Fly to Ali.
 Drive to Tholing.
 Full day at Tsarparang with walk.
 Return to Tholing.
-Days 12-13 Drive to Xapuk and explore caves.
-Drive to Dunhang and view monastery.
-Trek to Chiwang.
-Day 14 Visit Shaye Ko Castle and rock formations at Shangze.
+Days 13 Drive to Pelongpo.
+Trek to Xapuk and explore caves.
 Return to Tholing.
-Day 15 Drive to view Dawa Dzong.
-Continue to Khyunglung.
-Day 16 Explore the Kingdom of Shangshung and walk up the Red Canyon.
-Day 17 Drive to Tirthapuri Hot Springs via Guru Gem and walk to ancient hill fort.
-Days 18-19 Drive to Drongpa past Mount Kailash, then to Saga and Kyirong.
-Days 20-22 Drive to Kathmandu.
-Overnight flight to London.
+Day 14 Drive to Chiwang.
+Trek to Dunkhar and view monastery.
+Return to Tholing.
+Day 15 Visit Shaye Ko Castle and rock formations at Shangze.
+Return to Tholing.
+Day 16 Drive to view Dawa Dzong, view monastery and castle.
+Continue to Menshi.
+Day 17 Explore the Kingdom of Shangshung and walk up the Red Canyon.
+Return to Menshi.
+Day 18 Drive to Tirthapuri Hot Springs via Guru Gem and walk to ancient hill fort.
+Return to Menshi.
+Days 19-20 Drive to Drongpa past Mount Kailash, then to Saga and Kyirong.
+Days 21 Drive to border with Nepal and continue to Kathmandu.
+Days 22-23 At leisure.
+Transfer to airport for overnight flight to London.